Dion Lewis

 Dion John Lewis (born September 27, 1990) is an American football coach and former running back who played in the National Football League (NFL) for 10 seasons.
 He played college football for the Pittsburgh Panthers, earning second-team All-American honors in 2009.
-He was selected by the Philadelphia Eagles in the fifth round of the 2011 NFL draft.
-Lewis is currently the assistant running backs coach for the University of Albany.
+Lewis was selected by the Philadelphia Eagles in the fifth round of the 2011 NFL draft.
+He is currently the assistant running backs coach for the University of Albany.

-After two seasons with the Eagles, Lewis then had stints with the Cleveland Browns and Indianapolis Colts over the next two seasons but never appeared in a game for either team.
-He then played three seasons with the New England Patriots, with whom he won Super Bowl LI over the Atlanta Falcons in 2017.
+After two seasons with the Eagles, Lewis then had stints with the Cleveland Browns and Indianapolis Colts over the next two seasons, but never appeared in a game for either team.
+He then played three seasons with the New England Patriots and won Super Bowl LI with the team.
 Lewis then played for the Tennessee Titans for two seasons before playing his final season with the New York Giants.

 Early life

 A native of Albany, New York, Lewis attended Albany High School, from which he transferred to the Albany Academy and later to Blair Academy, where he led his team to a 17–1 record (.944) his final two seasons, including two MAPL championships and a New Jersey Prep state title.
 Lewis averaged 12.4 yards per carry as a junior, rushing for 979 yards on 79 carries with 14 touchdowns.
 As a senior at Blair Academy, he averaged an astounding 14.1 yards per carry, rushing for 1,243 yards on 88 carries.
 Lewis eclipsed the 250-yard rushing mark four times and scored 26 total touchdowns, including 23 rushing, two on punt returns and one receiving.
-He was also a three-year letterman in track & field at Blair Academy, where he competed in sprints (11.09 100m and 23.06 200m), long jump (20'2") and relays (44.29 4x100).
+He was also a three-year letterman in track & field at Blair Academy, competing in sprints (11.09 100m and 23.06 200m), long jump (20'2"), and relays (44.29 4x100).

 College career

-Lewis attended and played college football for the University of Pittsburgh from 2009 to 2010, but he was offered a scholarship from just two other schools, Miami of Ohio and Tulane.
+Lewis attended and played college football for the University of Pittsburgh from 2009 to 2010, but was offered a scholarship from just two other schools, Miami of Ohio and Tulane.